nginxinc/nginx-gateway-fabric/docs/monitoring.md

   - These metrics have the namespace `nginx_kubernetes_gateway`, and include the label `class` which is set to the Gateway class of NKG.
 For example, `nginx_kubernetes_gateway_connections_accepted{class="nginx"}`.

+- NGINX Kubernetes Gateway metrics:
+  - nginx_reloads_total.
+Number of successful NGINX reloads.
+  - nginx_reload_errors_total.
+Number of unsuccessful NGINX reloads.
+  - nginx_stale_config.
+1 means NKG failed to configure NGINX with the latest version of the configuration, which means NGINX is running with a stale version.
+  - nginx_last_reload_milliseconds.
+Duration in milliseconds of NGINX reloads (histogram).
+  - These metrics have the namespace `nginx_kubernetes_gateway`, and include the label `class` which is set to the Gateway class of NKG.
+For example, `nginx_kubernetes_gateway_nginx_reloads_total{class="nginx"}`.

 - [controller-runtime](https://github.com/kubernetes-sigs/controller-runtime) metrics.
 These include:
   - Total number of reconciliation errors per controller
   - Length of reconcile queue per controller